 A clone phishing attempt will use a legitimate, and previously delivered, piece of email to create an almost identical or “clone” piece of email.
 This cloned email will include a malicious attachment or link, which is more likely to be opened, as the victim will trust the “sender” since they have previously communicated.

-In this section, we’ll be taking a look at the cybersecurity statistics, facts and figures that shape the state of the phishing “industry” in 2020.
+In this section, we’ll be taking a look at the cybersecurity statistics, facts, and figures that shape the state of the phishing “industry” in 2024.

 Phishing attacks have risen to a level that we haven’t seen since 2016.
-APWG’s Phishing Activity Trends Report for Q1 2020 reports there were over 60,000 phishing sites reported in March 2020 alone.
+APWG’s Phishing Activity Trends Report for Q3 2022 reports there were close to 1.3 million phishing sites reported during that quarter.

 2. Spear Phishing Emails Are the Most Popular Phishing Method